kuechenrole/ua-fesom/README.md

-# Mr Timms to couple Ua and FESOM 1.4
+# Mr Timms couples Ua and FESOM 1.4
 based on RAnGO from Ralph Timmermann